-All members of provincial and regional associations, including the Pest Management Association of Alberta, Atlantic Pest Management Association, Association of Pest Management Professionals of Ontario, Association Québécoise de Gestion Parasitaire, and Structural Pest Management Association of British Columbia, are automatically members of the Canadian Pest Management Association (CPMA) and the National Pest Management Association (NPMA).
+All members of provincial and regional associations, including the Pest Management Association of Alberta, Atlantic Pest Management Association, Structural Pest Management Association of Ontario, Association Québécoise de Gestion Parasitaire, and Structural Pest Management Association of British Columbia, are automatically members of the Canadian Pest Management Association (CPMA) and the National Pest Management Association (NPMA).

 During the war years, pest control industry participants realized the importance of a closer liaison with government officials in formulating controls of insects, rodents, bacteria, decontamination of war chemicals and fuel rationing.

 In 1942, P. Henri Maheu, president of Mysto Inc. (QC), welcomed any interested party to attend a provisional meeting in Montreal.
 Invitations were extended to members of the pest control industry, government officials, universities and colleges, health departments and suppliers.
 The response from across Canada was overwhelming; even the National Pest Control Association was represented by its founder and Executive Secretary, William Buettner and Harvey Sturgeon, President.